hdr-bgnn/Morphology-analysis/README.md

 # Morphology-analysis
-Extract morphological characteristics from image of fish trait segmentation
+Extract morphological characteristics from image of fish trait segmentation.

-The goals of the tool is to extract measurments and landmarks of fish from the segmented fish iamge porduce by [Maruf code]().
+The goals of the tool is to extract measurments and landmarks of fish from the segmented fish iamge porduced by M. Maruf.
-It provides a framework with various tools such as class and notebook to help further development.
+It provides a framework for creating modularized tools by using classes and providing a way to visualize and test functionality using jupyter notebook.
-Another goal is to release working version to in container for easy integration into workflow such as [BGNN_Snakemake] This tool is a part of a bigger project, find the overview [here]
+We will release and containerize a working version for easy integration into the [BGNN_Snakemake](https://github.com/hdr-bgnn/BGNN_Snakemake).
+This tool can me made more generalizable.

 ## 1- Segmented image .png description

-The segmented image input looks like this.
-It is produced using Maruf segementation (semantic) code based on CNN (unet) deeplearning algorithm, more description on the repo.
-The output is 11 classes (11 trait : 'dorsal_fin', 'adipos_fin', 'caudal_fin, 'anal_fin', 'pelvic_fin', 'pectoral_fin', 'head', 'eye', 'caudal_fin_ray, 'alt_fin_ray', 'trunk') that are color coded.
+The segmented image input looks like image below, with traits color coded and identified by "blobs".
+The segmentation model uses [M. Maruf's segmentation code](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py), and is based on a Convolutional Nerual Net (CNN; unet) deep learning algorithm.
+You can find more information on the [BGNN-trait-segementation repository](https://github.com/hdr-bgnn/BGNN-trait-segmentation).
+The output is 11 classes (traits) that are color coded.
+We are only using 9 of them, and are excluding alt_fin_ray and caudal_fin_ray.

 ![segmented fish image](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Test_Data/INHS_FISH_000742_segmented.png)
 ![Color legend](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Traits_description/trait_legend.png)

-When you export this image in python using pillow library (PIL.Image.open(file_name)), the corresponding color coding in RGB is
+When you export this image in python using pillow library (PIL.Image.open(file_name)), the corresponding color coding in RGB is:
-{'background': [0, 0, 0],
+* 'background': [0, 0, 0],
-'dorsal_fin': [254, 0, 0],
+* 'dorsal_fin': [254, 0, 0],
-'adipos_fin': [0, 254, 0],
+* 'adipos_fin': [0, 254, 0],
-'caudal_fin': [0, 0, 254],
+* 'caudal_fin': [0, 0, 254],
-'anal_fin': [254, 254, 0],
+* 'anal_fin': [254, 254, 0],
-'pelvic_fin': [0, 254, 254],
+* 'pelvic_fin': [0, 254, 254],
-'pectoral_fin': [254, 0, 254],
+* 'pectoral_fin': [254, 0, 254],
-'head': [254, 254, 254],
+* 'head': [254, 254, 254],
-'eye': [0, 254, 102],
+* 'eye': [0, 254, 102],
-'caudal_fin_ray': [254, 102, 102],
+* 'caudal_fin_ray': [254, 102, 102],
-'alt_fin_ray': [254, 102, 204],
+* 'alt_fin_ray': [254, 102, 204],
-'trunk': [0, 124, 124]}
+* 'trunk': [0, 124, 124]

-The approach we take is the following :
+The approach that we use for extracting traits is the following:

-  1. We isolate each indivual traits
+  1. Isolate indivual traits (e.g., isolate the dorsal_fin)
-  2. We remove small blob and fill holes
+  2. Remove small blobs and fill in gaps within each trait
-  3. We identify landmarks (defined in section 2-)
+  3. Identify landmarks (defined in section 2)
-  4. We use landmarks and morphological tools (centroid, area...) to assess the measurement (**external characters**)
+  4. Use landmarks and morphological tools (centroid, area, etc.) to extract the measurements (**external characters**)

-## 2- Landmarks and measurement
+## 2- Landmarks and measurements

-We use the following landmarks and measurement labels and description.
-If you had more features in the class and codes to extract landmarks or measurement, please update the image description and table.
+We use the following descriptions and labels for landmarks and measurements.
+If you had more features in the class and codes to extract landmarks or measurement, please create an issue or make a pull request to update the image description and corresponding table.

 ![Fish landmarks](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Traits_description/Minnows_Landmarks_v1.png)